Member Resources Regarding NAR Settlement

 • GMAR Forms

-GMAR has revised several of the forms in our library and will be distributing these forms, to our members, in the next two weeks (by July 19).
+GMAR has revised several of the forms in our library, which can be found below.
 These forms will also be provided to the various transaction platforms, for ease of use.
-Updated forms will be distributed to our Ann Arbor Area Chapter members as well.
+Updated forms forthcoming for our Ann Arbor Area Chapter members as well.

 GMAR MLS